 Did you know that 57% of Canadian internet users experienced a cybersecurity incident?

 With the current health crisis, cybercrimes became more rampant.
-That is why you must protect yourself whenever you’re browsing the internet now more than ever.
+This is why you must protect yourself whenever you’re browsing the internet now more than ever.
 However, what should you watch out for?

 Among hacking and scams, identity theft cases are also on the rise.
-Read our comprehensive guide and learn how to protect yourself from this crime.
+Read our comprehensive guide and learn how to protect yourself from cybercrime.

 Often, identity theft and identity fraud are interchangeable terms.
 However, stealing information differs from using it to gain something through illegal means.
 The fraudulent activities criminals commit is a long list.